poole/hyde/dictionary.md

 layout: dictionary_list
 title: Dictionary
 ---
-This is my dictionary page.
+This is my glossary page.